PATIENT IDENTIFICATION

 Wants less frequent dosing

-Walt wanted a treatment that could help manage his RMS activity.
+Walt wanted a treatment that could help manage his relapsing MS activity.

 Clinical factors:

-An MRI for severe headache led to recent RMS diagnosis
+An MRI for severe headache led to recent relapsing MS diagnosis

 No previous DMT